Finalist

 MANAGING DIRECTOR

-TVET AUSTRALASIA / TECNORIANT SDN.
+TVET AUSTRALASIA / TECHNORIANT SDN.
 BHD.
 (PRIVATE LIMITED COMPANY)

 Acknowledgements